 In one of the previous articles, I described handling check-in for event attendees with CONREGO.
 Check-in is access control to the event itself because before the attendee receives a badge or a wristband, we have to identify them and make sure that their record is present on the guest list.
 In this entry, I will describe the access control feature, which is used when the attendee is already inside the venue.

-Let's start with an important message: access control based on event registration software is not always justified.
+Let's start with an important message: access control based on event management software is not always justified.
 In order to make it easier for you to assess the situation, I will present the details concerning the issue that seems to be less intuitive than expected.

 When is it advisable and justified to apply access control?

 Experienced event organizers will easily list a number of situations where verification of guest access rights to selected zones is a necessity.
 Sometimes this action is dictated by financial considerations, e.g. when sessions are paid, we need to verify whether participants attending a session have actually purchased an appropriate package; or when lecture rooms have a limited number of seats.